PhD and Master's of Finance Programs & Schools in Detroit

 written by Rana Waxman

-Popular Schools with Finance Programs – Degrees in Detroit
+Popular schools with Finance Graduate Programs in Detroit

 There is often a significant focus on how the markets function and fluctuate.
 Also, students could learn to wisely and effectively manage and ease the risks that are inherent to the investment process.

 Below are some of the general finance-related topics that may be explored in some finance graduate programs.
 Make sure to refer to individual schools for their syllabus.

 Financial Accounting: Concepts and practices of accounting for finance professionals.
 For instance, students might be exposed to financial statements and could learn about assets, liabilities and cash flow.